kasp416h/DataTable/README.md

-# DataTable Plugin
+# DataTable Lib

-This plugin provides a customizable data table component for your Next.js application.
+This lib provides a customizable data table component for your Next.js application.
 It supports features like pagination, sorting, filtering, and dynamic column generation.

 ## Features